department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/active-duty.md

 <span id="medically-retired"></span>
 <h3>If you're being medically retired from active duty</h3>

-You may be eligible to receive care for any service-connected disabilities through VA.
+You may be eligible to receive care through VA for any service-connected disabilities.
 You may also qualify to receive all other care through TRICARE.
 Your eligible family members may also qualify for care through TRICARE.

 To learn more about your options, talk with a VA benefits counselor.
 Your counselor will help you determine what your military and VA medical board ratings mean and how they affect your options.
 Your counselor will also help you apply for benefits.

 Call our health benefits hotline at 1-877-222-VETS (<a href="tel:+18778387">1-877-8387</a>) to connect with a benefits counselor.
 If you have hearing loss, call TTY: 1-800-877-8339.
-We're Monday through Friday, 8:00 a.m. to 8:00 p.m.
+We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.
 Or contact your nearest VA medical center. <br>
 [Find a VA medical center near you](/find-locations/?zoomLevel=4&page=1&address=&facilityType=health&serviceType)

 ------